When I was a child, I loved playing in nature as well as making something

 Kotsutsubo which I make when they pass away.

-decided to go to Seto city.
-Because I thought Seto city which is famous
+to go to Seto city.
+Because I thought Seto city which is famous for

-for producing ceramic ware was the best place for me to learn potter.
+producing ceramic ware was the best place for me to learn potter.
+So, I

-So, I began to study at ceramic school in Seto right away.
-It was very
+began to study at ceramic school in Seto right away.
+It was very tough

-tough time for me.
-After graduation, I moved to the Mino area and
+time for me.
+After graduation, I moved to the Mino area and trained with

-trained with a focus on Mino-yaki (Mino ceramic ware).
-In Mino, I
+a focus on Mino-yaki (Mino ceramic ware).
+In Mino, I discovered a type

 The themes of my works are gFusion of the Middle Ages and

-Middle Ages and Modern timesh means an innovative approach using
+Ages and Modern timesh means an innovative approach using not only

-not only solemnity and excellent technology of Middle Ages, but also a
+solemnity and excellent technology of Middle Ages, but also a technology

-technology that utilizes both modern beauty and modern usability.
-And
+that utilizes both modern beauty and modern usability.
+And gHarmonize

-gHarmonize with natureh means that respecting for nature, making
+with natureh means that respecting for nature, making my works

-my works using materials which have low impacts on the
+using materials which have low impacts on the environment and value

-Although the abandonment of old ideas and methods contributed
+the abandonment of old ideas and methods contributed to the

-to the postwar economic recovery in Japan, it is still remains that
+postwar economic recovery in Japan, it is still remains that only

 Especially young Japanese people have a prejudice against Japanese